Tags:

 If I want to get a vague idea of how people actually spoke back then, I read first hand accounts written by non-writers.
 Then again overuse of unfamiliar terms can necessitate a glossary and make the work largely unreadable.

-Permalink Reply by dave bartram on July 29, 2011 at 12:42pm Do you mean this anthology?
+Do you mean this anthology?
 I picked that up a while ago and only read ta few stories, but the language didn't strike me as particularly Dickensian.

 It's important to get the tone right in period pieces, even in SP, but I don't think it necessary to attempt to emulate a writer of the time.
 For one thing, Victorian writers rarely used two words when fiftenn would do, for another it gets in the way of your own voice.